MIB1700/MRaudioChopperStitcher/README.md

 ## Scripts:
-There are 4 seperate scripts that need to be run from the terminal:
+There are 4 separate scripts that need to be run from the terminal:

 1. MRaudioChopper
 2. MRaudioChopperSliding